ishdemon/WaterDash/README.md

 <img src="/images/DashApp.png" height=300>
 <br><br>
 <img src="https://github.com/mqtt/mqttorg-graphics/blob/master/mqtt-logo-250.png"/>
 ESP32 also communicates with an MQTT Broker.
 It publishes all the sensor data to the broker.
 In my case https://mosquitto.org/ locally hosted in a RaspberryPi.
-Since my users will just be under 10 at most, i chose to host it local but one can use a Cloud MQTT service if need to handle large users.
+Since my users will just be under 10 at most, i chose to host it local but one can use a Cloud MQTT service if need to handle large users.Or can go to web-server route for totally local-only access.
 <br><br><img src="https://mqtt.org/assets/img/mqtt-publish-subscribe.png" height= 200>
 <h3>Companion Phone App</h3>
 <img src="/images/22-06-08-00-22-33_AdobeExpress.gif">